 Sabrina and the Groovie Goolies was the highest-rated children’s program in 1970.
 In 1971, CBS split up the two shows.
 Sabrina was removed from the Goolies intro and replaced with clips from “The Monster Trio” song number, and was omitted by changes to the theme song’s lyrics.
 They also moved the show to Sunday mornings and paired it with Tom and Jerry.
 After a single season there, CBS cancelled Goolies.
-However, the characters continued to appear in Sabrina and became series regulars in 1972.
-That same year, they also appeared on rival network ABC in Daffy Duck and Porky Pig Meet the Groovie Goolies, which aired as part of The ABC Saturday Superstar Movie.
+However, the characters continued to appear in Sabrina.
+In 1972, they appeared on rival network ABC in Daffy Duck and Porky Pig Meet the Groovie Goolies, which aired as part of The ABC Saturday Superstar Movie.
 ABC would later broadcast reruns of Goolies in 1975.
 The characters made two final new appearances in episodes of The New Archie and Sabrina Hour, and Frankie was featured in the show’s closing credits.
 Despite its short run, Goolies was broadcast globally and translated into many languages.
 The show was so popular in France that the characters were included on a float in France’s 1986 Carnaval de Cholet.

 |The Groovie Goolies rocking out.|